Horus — Own Your Local AI

 • Upgrade models without reinstalling

-Runs 100% locally No cloud APIs required Works with Ollama Full root operator control
+Runs on your hardware No cloud AI APIs required Works with Ollama

 Model availability depends on your machine’s RAM, VRAM, and storage — not artificial product limitations.